Decision-Making: Policies and Ethics in Health Care and Public Health

 Public policy | Do we fund transplants? | Issues and priorities |

-Administrative policy | Where do we locate transplant services? | Service delivery problems |
+Administrative policy | Where do we locate transplant services? | Service delivery choices |

-Clinical policy | Who should receive transplants? | Intervention possibilities. |
+Clinical policy | Who should receive transplants? | Intervention possibilities |

 Policy goals | Basis | Actions |